Rengma Naga: History

 The Rengmas claim that they are native or aborigines of Karbi-Anglong.
-Karbi oral history claim that they immigrated from the Yunnan region of China in ancient times.
+Karbi oral history claims that they immigrated from the Yunnan region of China in ancient times.
 The Rengmas have come under pressure from militant factions, a hidden policy adopted by people between various ethnic groups interest and unity, and have retaliated by forming their own counter-militancy groupings, leading to ethnic killings and polarization in Karbi-Anglong, and the plight of both Karbis and Rengmas to relief camps.
 Parallel to the Rengmas, the Kukis, who have an anti-Naga tendency in the last few decades, also have militant groups active in Karbi-Anglong fighting for the rights of their ethnic group.

 Subgroups

 The Rengma Nagas are divided into two groups: the Eastern Rengmas and the Western Rengmas.

 Economy

 The Rengmas are experts in terrace cultivation.